zgb963/scRNA-Seq-Variation-Pipeline/DesignDocument.md

 # Goals #

-* Obtain FASTQ files from SRA in Gene Expression Omnibus (GEO)
+* Retrieve scRNA-Seq files from NCBI SRA
-* De-multiplex and map scRNA-Seq data to the mouse genome using Cell Ranger
+* De-multiplex and map scRNA-Seq data to mouse genome using Cell Ranger
 * Perform clustering of scRNA-Seq data using Seraut
 * Quantify scRNA-Seq data
 * Report significant output including standard deviations of gene expression of cells in clusters of interest